This Site

 In late 2016 I decided that due to the overwhelming use of Facebook and other sites, the website was not being updated and the only real use for the domain was as a source of custom email addresses.
 So, I made a few changes.
 First, I switched my domain registrar to the new (and Beta) Google Domains.
 Second, I created a Blogger account and moved over the non-slideshow posts to it.
 Blogger isn't as flexible and powerful as Wordpress, but with the ability to use IFTT to cross-post from Facebook to it, I could ensure that everything that was posted to Facebook was also posted to our site.
 That way those people who didn't have Facebook (my Dad) could still see the pictures we posted of the kids.
 I then pointed my vanalstyne.org address to my Blogger blog and voila!
 A new site that would be updated regularly.
 I thought I'd go back and try to get the slideshows into Blogger as time allows, but for now, the pictures are safe on my hard drive.

 You may also see an experimental site I set up kva.fyi.
-Since I post a lot of things on Twitter and may be posting a lot of links on here (as well as Facebook), I wanted to try out having my own "short domain."
+I wanted to try out having my own "short domain."
 With the help of Google and a site called Rebrandly, I registered the fyi domain and now have a series of short and easy to remember URLs for this site and my social media usage.
 You can access any of my profiles by simply appending the service name to "kva.fyi/" For example kva.fyi/linkedin.
 My resume can be found at kva.fyi/resume and so on.

 In 2018, for Lent I decided to give up Facebook.
 JoAnn had recently removed it from her phone and only occasionally checked it on her laptop and I quit cold turkey in February, 2018.
 Over the course of the six weeks of Lent, I enjoyed the free time and decrease in stress that abandoning Facebook delivered and determined to quit it for good.
 This left me in a bit of a quandary for this site, however.
 Since the IFTT service does not allow the posting of Twitter pictures directly to Blogger (or anywhere else), I would need to post all content myself by hand.
 Since there are no simple Blogger apps for my phone and adding another social media sources such as Instagram would defeat the purpose of abandoning Facebook, I predicted a significant downturn in new posts on the blog.
 I expected to keep the domain and the Blogger account for the long term.